ikjordan/picozx81/README.md

 ### Rotating the display on the Waveshare Pico-ResTouch-LCD-2.8
 By default the display for the Waveshare Pico-ResTouch-LCD-2.8 is configured rotated, so that the usb connection and SD Card is at the bottom of the display.
 To undo the rotation, so that usb connection and SD Card is at the top, set `LCDRotate = False` in the default section of the config file

-## Using 9 pin atari joysticks
+## Using 9 pin "Atari" joysticks
-With boards with connectors supplied for enough free GPIO pins it is possible to connect a 9 pin connector and then connect and use "in period" 9-pin joysticks
+With boards with connectors supplied for enough free GPIO pins it is possible to attach a 9 pin connector and then plug-in and use "in period" 9-pin joysticks

 ### Supported Boards
 The lcdmaker, vgamaker222c, picomitevga and pizero builds support the connection of a 9-pin joystick connector